 Incubators and accelerators are a way of furthering your business ideas from the pre-seed stage to fruition.
 They provide office space, mentoring and connections.
 Some of the startups with the most potential could come away with seed funding.
 A company must be invited to participate in one of these programs.

-This is a great way to access many different types of investors for startups.
+This is a great way to access many different types of investors for startups or companies like Paybis.
 If you manage to get accepted into one of these, you could get between $10,000 and $120,000 in funding.
 With this money in your business, you could go from idea to execution and begin to get some traction in the market.
 So, whether you’re a bakery business or a tech startup, this is a great boost in the beginning.
 You’ll also have the benefit of learning from experienced mentors and the resources they provide.
 You may also get the opportunity to pitch to business investors with financial resources.
 Be ready to commit and work hard, and you could take a lot away from this kind of opportunity.

 Venture Capitalists are not unlike Angel Investors.
 They could also give you seed money for your startup.
 VCs often invest large chunks of money and can help your company become extremely successful.
 They can also lend credibility to your business, showing that it’s a serious company with serious potential.